 Obtaining Bandwidth Points

-Every TRON account can obtain BPs in three ways:
+TRON accounts can obtain BPs in three ways:

 - Free daily allotment